craigd00/topic-sentiment-across-sn/README.md

+### Investigating Topic Sentiment Across Social Networks
+This project investigates the sentiment around coronavirus topics facemasks, PCR, Pfizer, lockdown, quarantine, restrictions, and vaccine, to see if misinformation on social media and specific subreddits can be identified.
+It queries Reddit and Twitter based on these search terms, saves the results to an online database, and then investigates the sentiment difference between them.

 An overview of the file structure:

+* `github/workflows` The automated build CI for the project.
 * `timelog.md` The time log for the project.
 * `plan.md` A week-by-week plan of the project, updated weekly.
 * `src/` Source code for the project. .gitignore file included.